basespace/basespace-ruby-sdk/README.md

 ## Application Triggering

-This section demonstrates how to retrieve the ``AppSession`` object produced when a user triggers a BaseSpace App.
+This section demonstrates how to retrieve the `AppSession` object produced when a user triggers a BaseSpace App.
 Further, we cover how to automatically generate the scope strings to request access to the data object (be it a project or a sample) that the App was triggered to analyze.

-The initial http request to our App from BaseSpace is identified by an ``ApplicationActionId``, using this piece of information we are able to obtain information about the user who launched the App and the data that is sought/analyzed by the App.
+The initial HTTP request to our App from BaseSpace is identified by an `AppSession` instance.
+Using this instance, we are able to obtain information about the user who launched the App and the data that is sought/analyzed by the App.
-First, we instantiate a BaseSpaceAPI object using the ``client_key`` and ``client_secret`` codes provided on the BaseSpace developer's website when registering our App, as well as the ``AppSessionId`` generated from the app-triggering:

 *Note:* Create a `BaseSpaceAPI` object as described under "[Getting Started](#getting-started)" first.
 The instance should be referenced by the variable `bs_api`, just as in the examples of the "[Getting Started](#getting-started)" section.

-    # Using bs_api, we can request the appSession object corresponding to the AppSession ID supplied
+    # Using bs_api, we can request the AppSession object corresponding to the AppSession ID supplied
     my_app_session = bs_api.get_app_session
     puts my_app_session

-    # An app session contains a referral to one or more appLaunchObjects which reference the data module
+    # An app session contains a referral to one or more AppSessionLaunchObject instances, which reference the
-    # the user launched the app on.
+    # data module the user launched the App on.
 This can be a list of projects, samples, or a mixture of objects
-    puts "Type of data the app was triggered on can be seen in 'references'" puts my_app_session.references.inspect  # `inspect` shows the object contents
+    puts "Type of data the app was triggered on can be seen in 'references':" puts my_app_session.references.inspect  # `inspect` shows the object contents

 The output will be similar to:

-    App session by 600602: Eri Kibukawa - Id: <my app session id> - status: Complete Type of data the app was triggered on can be seen in 'references' [#<Bio::BaseSpace::AppSessionLaunchObject:0x007fc21a1ae0f8 @swagger_types={"Content"=>"dict", "Href"=>"str", "HrefContent"=>"str", "Rel"=>"str", "Type"=>"str"}, @attributes={"Content"=>#<Bio::BaseSpace::Project:0x007fc21a1ae378 @swagger_types={"Name"=>"str", "HrefSamples"=>"str", "HrefAppResults"=>"str", "HrefBaseSpaceUI"=>"str", "DateCreated"=>"datetime", "Id"=>"str", "Href"=>"str", "UserOwnedBy"=>"UserCompact"}, @attributes={"Name"=>"IGN_WGS_CEPH_Services_2.0", "HrefSamples"=>nil, "HrefAppResults"=>nil, "HrefBaseSpaceUI"=>nil, "DateCreated"=>#<DateTime: 2013-04-19T18:21:50+00:00 ((2456402j,66110s,0n),+0s,2299161j)>, "Id"=>"267267", "Href"=>"v1pre3/projects/267267", "UserOwnedBy"=>#<Bio::BaseSpace::UserCompact:0x007fc21a1ac758 @swagger_types={"Name"=>"str", "Id"=>"str", "Href"=>"str"}, @attributes={"Name"=>"Illumina Inc", "Id"=>"3004", "Href"=>"v1pre3/users/3004"}>}>, "Href"=>"v1pre3/projects/267267", "HrefContent"=>"v1pre3/projects/267267", "Rel"=>"Input", "Type"=>"Project"}>]
+    App session by 600602: Eri Kibukawa - Id: <my app session id> - status: Complete Type of data the app was triggered on can be seen in 'references':
+    [#<Bio::BaseSpace::AppSessionLaunchObject:0x007fc21a1ae0f8 @swagger_types={"Content"=>"dict", "Href"=>"str", "HrefContent"=>"str", "Rel"=>"str", "Type"=>"str"}, @attributes={"Content"=>#<Bio::BaseSpace::Project:0x007fc21a1ae378 @swagger_types={"Name"=>"str", "HrefSamples"=>"str", "HrefAppResults"=>"str", "HrefBaseSpaceUI"=>"str", "DateCreated"=>"datetime", "Id"=>"str", "Href"=>"str", "UserOwnedBy"=>"UserCompact"}, @attributes={"Name"=>"IGN_WGS_CEPH_Services_2.0", "HrefSamples"=>nil, "HrefAppResults"=>nil, "HrefBaseSpaceUI"=>nil, "DateCreated"=>#<DateTime: 2013-04-19T18:21:50+00:00 ((2456402j,66110s,0n),+0s,2299161j)>, "Id"=>"267267", "Href"=>"v1pre3/projects/267267", "UserOwnedBy"=>#<Bio::BaseSpace::UserCompact:0x007fc21a1ac758 @swagger_types={"Name"=>"str", "Id"=>"str", "Href"=>"str"}, @attributes={"Name"=>"Illumina Inc", "Id"=>"3004", "Href"=>"v1pre3/users/3004"}>}>, "Href"=>"v1pre3/projects/267267", "HrefContent"=>"v1pre3/projects/267267", "Rel"=>"Input", "Type"=>"Project"}>]

-We can also get a handle to the user who started the AppSession and further information on the ``AppLaunchObject``:
+We can also get a handle to the user who started the `AppSession` and further information on the `AppSessionLaunchObject`:

     # We can also get a handle to the user who started the AppSession:
     puts "App session created by user:"